jloyb/100-days-of-code/log.md

 **Today's Progress**: I got to work on solving some more basic algorithmical challenges in javaScript.

 **Thoughts** This batch of challenges were slightly more challenging to me than the previous.
 Was unfamiliar with the logic behind some of the functions that freecodecamp recommended I look at to solve them, so it was nice to familiarize myself with some of those.
 Still getting these done at a fairly brisk pace, though, so the 50 hours estimate time to solve these all seems a bit... well, perhaps its too early for me to comment on.
 I still have about a third of them to go.

+### Day 4: May 5, 2017

+**Today's Progress**: I completed work on solving basic algorithmical challenges in javaScript.

+**Thoughts** These were a fun couple of problems to sort out.
+Again, array and string processing, but it was quite some bit more interesting than previous ones.
+Got to learn and try out some neat techniques, like dealing with a dynamic number of passed arguments and unicode values for characters.